curl/curl/docs/BUG-BOUNTY.md

 set amounts that are way lower than we can accept, the curl project intends to "top up" rewards.

+In 2022, typical "Medium" rated vulnerabilities have been rewarded 2,400 USD each.

-# Who is eligible for a reward?
+## Who is eligible for a reward?

 Everyone and anyone who reports a security problem in a released curl version that has not already been reported can ask for a bounty.

+Dedicated - paid for - security audits that are performed in collaboration with curl developers are not eligible for bounties.

 Vulnerabilities in features that are off by default and documented as experimental are not eligible for a reward.